lc-eu2cloud/SAP-C01-NOTES/README.md

    * low base infrastructure cost (allocate most of limited funds towards animal care) while able to scale & rapidly grow on demand
    * utilize agility to leverage real-world events (ie rapid provisioning: launch social media campaigns at short notice to draw attention to disasters or other issues worldwide)
    * create solution architectures that support emerging technologies (Big Data, IoT, Machine Learning, analytics, etc.)
-   * use automation to allow organization to focus on core staff & minimize costs for IT, legal, finance, & need for additional IT staff
+   * use automation to allow Animals4Life to focus on core staff & minimize costs for IT, legal, finance, & need for additional IT staff